November 2024

 To ensure that all babies have access to screening, we need to find ways to make it more affordable.
 This might involve reducing the cost of screening tests or providing financial assistance to families who need it.
 By ensuring that newborn screening programs are financially sustainable, we can promote fairness and equality in healthcare access for all babies.

 North America has a well-established infrastructure for newborn screening, with extensive coverage and high uptake rates.
 Each state has its own newborn screening program in the United States, with variations in the number of disorders screened for and the screening methods used.
 Some states have comprehensive screening panels that include many disorders, while others may have more limited panels.
+Approximately 1 in every 300 babies born in the US is diagnosed with a treatable health condition that was first detected with standard newborn screening.
 Additionally, the implementation of new screening technologies, such as tandem mass spectrometry (MS/MS) and DNA sequencing, varies across states.
 In Canada, newborn screening programs are managed provincially, leading to similar variability in screening panels and methodologies.

 Various factors, such as technological advancements and regulatory frameworks shape the competitive landscape for the newborn screening market.
 Technological advancements drive competition as companies strive to develop innovative screening technologies with improved accuracy, sensitivity, and speed.
 Companies may also differentiate themselves by offering comprehensive screening panels covering a wide range of disorders and specialized tests for specific conditions.
 Regulatory requirements and compliance also influence competition in the newborn screening market.
 Companies must adhere to regulatory standards and obtain necessary product approvals, which can impact their ability to enter new markets and compete effectively.